carbon-language/carbon-lang/llvm/docs/Statepoints.rst

 instruction.
 The number of arguments must exactly match what is specified in '# call args'.
 The types must match the signature of 'target'.

+The 'transition parameters' arguments contain an arbitrary list of Values which need to be passed to GC transition code.
+They will be lowered and passed as operands to the appropriate GC_TRANSITION nodes in the selection DAG.
+It is assumed that these arguments must be available before and after (but not necessarily during) the execution of the callee.
+The '# transition args' field indicates how many operands are to be interpreted as 'transition parameters'.

 The 'deopt parameters' arguments contain an arbitrary list of Values which is meaningful to the runtime.
 The runtime may read any of these